EddOliver/AggroFox/Pycom Code/README.md

 - The board turns on a blank RGB LED when the data is sent to Sigfox and will turn off when the shipment is finished to wait for a new serial string from the Arduino.

+# Next Step

+If you have already completed this configuration, proceed to perform the corresponding circuit in the Circuit folder.

+Once this is done you can connect everything to start receiving sensor data in Sigfox and Thingspeak.